sureshdurga/seniorproject2015/EmmanuelandBen.md

 1. Ben is going to continue workig on the architecture
 2. Emmanuel is going to work on the main menu

+#6/24/2015

+##POA done?
+All work completed that they set out to done

+##POA ?

+1. Adding combat
+2. Stats need to be added to the screens
+3. Highlighting needs to be done for the player at hand